atishay/atishay.github.io/_posts/2017-08-16-Deep-Learning-Part-1.md

 ---
 layout: post
-title: "Easy Deep Learning Part I - Basic Mathematics"
+title: "Easy Deep Learning Part I - Defining the problem"
 image: /assets/img/blog/deep.jpg
 description: "The maths behind it is really simple.
 A middle school student can get it.
 Now the implementation details are a whole new story."
 tags: [Deep Learning]
+math: true
-excerpt: A small post to describe deep learning to someone with very basic mathematics.
+excerpt: Understand deep learning starting with high school mathematics.
 imgSrc: "[Pixabay](https://pixabay.com/en/search-math-x-unknown-1975707/)"
 ---

-This is the first art of an intended multi-art series on deep learning as I sort my thoughts around the learnings in the last 1 year and put them here for my memories and help fellow humans get rid of the fear of the mechanical brain.
+This is the first part of an intended multi-part series on deep learning as I sort my thoughts around the learnings in the last 1 year and put them here for my memories and help fellow humans get rid of the fear of the mechanical brain.

 #### Disclaimer
 Before you go on to read my post, do understand that this is a set of intuitions to make a layman understand the concepts.
 Some of the concepts have been modified, wrangled and some have been omitted just for the ease of understanding.
 Take all of what comes next with a grain of salt.
 I do start with the very basics but do build up very quickly.
 So if you find something to slow and boring just skip a few paragraphs.